 Canondenkmal.
 Another 19th-century Austrian portrait painter, Hans Canon, has a monument here, located in the corner towards Johannesgrasse (past the Kursalon).
 The monument was created by Austrian sculptor Rudolf Weyr in 1905.

 Schindlerdenkmal.
-Marble monument of Emil Jakob Schindler, Austrian landscape painter, was created by Edmund Hellmer and unveiled on October 14, 1895.
+The marble monument of Emil Jakob Schindler, Austrian landscape painter, was created by Edmund Hellmer and unveiled on October 14, 1895.

 Stolzdenkmal.
 The Robert Stolz memorial was unveiled on December 31, 1980.
 It is a curved stone monument with a metal bust and inscriptions, standing on stone plinths.
 It was designed by Rudolf Friedl.
 Robert Stolz was an Austrian songwriter and conductor and a composer of operettas and film music.